SindhePandurangBITS/Multi-Agent-AI-Platform-for-Finance-and-Market-Research/README.md

 ## 🎯 Business Challenge

 My goal in this project is to accelerate and enrich financial/market research, analysis by orchestrating specialized AI agents, RAG, LLMs to streamline research, document retrieval, stock analysis, market analysis and expert review.
-So that high-quality investment reports can be produced faster, with deeper insights and reliable sourcing.
+So that high-quality investment/market reports can be produced faster, with deeper insights and reliable sourcing.

 ---